zachkurfirst/Project-1-Browser-Based-Game/pseudocode.md

 5. The process above repeats for each level, with the computer first repeating it's previous turn and then incremently adding 1 new, random choice to their turn.

-6. The game ends when the player's turn does not equal the computer's.
+6. How does player lose?
+The game ends when the player's turn does not equal the computer's.
+- Compare playerString to computerString, if !==, game over
+- Reveal game over message and button to restart